wayhome/flask-cn/docs/design.rst

 specific behavior.
 When the application object is deleted everything it allocated will be freed again.

-Another thing that becomes possible when you have an explicit object laying around in your code is that you can subclass the base class (:class:`~flask.Flask`) to alter specific behaviour.
+Another thing that becomes possible when you have an explicit object lying around in your code is that you can subclass the base class (:class:`~flask.Flask`) to alter specific behaviour.
 This would not be possible without hacks if the object were created ahead of time for you based on a class that is not exposed to you.

-But there is another very important reason why Flask depends on an explicit instanciation of that class: the package name.
+But there is another very important reason why Flask depends on an explicit instantiation of that class: the package name.
 Whenever you create a Flask instance you usually pass it `__name__` as package name.
 Flask depends on that information to properly load resources relative to your module.
 With Python's outstanding support for reflection it can